andyshee/cryptoscrape/README.md

 ## Text Processing
 I used a very minimalist form of natural language processing for this project, found in the Tally.py file above.
 The body of the comment text is normalized to lowercase, and parsed for a set of 'positive' and 'negative' keywords, counting each positive mention as +1 and each negative mention as -1.
+Modifiers such as "don't" and "not" are accounted for.
 These scores are summed, returned, and added to the coins net score.
 A weighted score is created by compensating for number of mentions; each coin is assigned a value between -1 and 1 based on this model.

 ## Handling Data Storage